Azure/azure-devops-cli-extension/README.md

 The Azure DevOps Extension for Azure CLI adds Pipelines, Boards, Repos, Artifacts and DevOps commands to the Azure CLI 2.0.

 > The Azure DevOps Extension is currently in preview but we encourage you to give it a try and provide feedback (or contribute).
+>
-With the release of the Azure DevOps Extension, we will be retiring the preview version of the VSTS CLI.
-The Azure DevOps Extension has functional parity with the VSTS CLI and we aim to deprecate VSTS CLI by April, 2019.
+>The Azure CLI with the Azure DevOps Extension has replaced the VSTS CLI.
+The VSTS CLI has been deprecated and will no longer be receiving new features.
+We recommend that users of the VSTS CLI switch to the Azure CLI and add the Azure DevOps extension.
 See the [Command Mapping](/doc/command_mapping.md) section to view the mapping between VSTS CLI and Azure DevOps Extension commands.

 # Quick start